 We only take advantage of HMRC‐endorsed, statutory tax reliefs that are available to us through normal commercial activity, but do not enter into transactions where the sole purpose is to reduce the amount of tax we pay.
 The principal source of relief we receive is in respect of donations made to our charitable owner.
 In some years we may also benefit from other sources of tax relief, such as the Research and Development Expenditure Credit scheme where we undertake projects with qualifying costs.

-3. Tax governance, tax risk management and tax risk appetite
+3. Governance and tax risk management

 We manage the tax risks we face by having well‐governed tax policies and processes, including Board oversight, underpinned by an effective controls framework.
 Tax risks arise from both internal and external factors; our ability to manage those risks varies with the level of control we have over those factors.

 The ultimate responsibility for the tax strategy and policies lies with the Ecclesiastical Board.
-The Group Audit Committee, a direct delegate of the Board with appropriately qualified and experienced membership, is responsible for considering, reviewing and recommending the tax strategy and policies to the Board under the Committee’s terms of reference.
+The Group Finance and Investment Committee, a direct delegate of the Board with appropriately qualified and experienced membership, is responsible for considering, reviewing and recommending the tax strategy and policies to the Board under the Committee’s terms of reference.
 The responsibility for the implementation of the tax policies resides jointly with management and employees involved in performing a tax management service for Ecclesiastical.

 Ecclesiastical has a low tolerance for tax risk.
 Our tax strategy, policies and their implementation are the principal way we manage the tax risks faced by Ecclesiastical supported by robust systems, processes and internal controls which are designed to ensure the accuracy, completeness and timeliness of the reporting of our tax obligations.
 The most significant tax risks we face are:

-New tax legislation, public disclosure requirements, accounting standards and other regulations or changes to them represent a tax risk to Ecclesiastical where we are unaware of the change or we interpret the change to legislation incorrectly.
+- Changes in legislation - New tax legislation, public disclosure requirements, accounting standards and other regulations or changes to them represent a tax risk to Ecclesiastical where we are unaware of the change or we interpret the change to legislation incorrectly.

-This is the risk that we make an error in the reporting of our tax obligations, resulting in interest and penalty costs.
+- Compliance and reporting risk - This is the risk that we make an error in the reporting of our tax obligations, resulting in interest and penalty costs.

-This is the risk that we treat a new type of transaction incorrectly, in the reporting of our tax obligations, as a result of misinterpretation of existing legislation.
+- Transactional risk – This is the risk that we treat a new type of transaction incorrectly, in the reporting of our tax obligations, as a result of misinterpretation of existing legislation.

-This is the risk that we do not meet the expectations of our stakeholders in respect of our approach to tax, or that we do not adapt effectively to changes in those expectations.
+- Reputational risk – This is the risk that we do not meet the expectations of our stakeholders in respect of our approach to tax, or that we do not adapt effectively to changes in those expectations.

 Where we do not have the knowledge or experience within the Group, in respect of specialist tax areas, we engage relevantly‐qualified, professional advisors to support us in our interpretation of tax legislation.
 By adopting this approach, we aim to ensure that any tax impact on Ecclesiastical, and related reporting of tax obligations, meets the objectives of our tax strategy.